National Housing Infrastructure Facility Crisis and Transitional Housing (NHIF CT)

 How to apply

-Register for an account on the Housing Australia Portal (HAP) to submit your EOI.
+4. Register for an account on the Housing Australia Portal (HAP) to submit your EOI.
+To access the HAP, click here.

-From mid-April 2025, submit essential information to Housing Australia in an EOI.
+5. From midday Monday 28 April 2025, submit essential information to Housing Australia in an EOI.
 This allows pre-screening of proponent and project eligibility and overall compliance with the Investment Mandate.
+Please note that during the caretaker period, while Housing Australia will continue the ordinary matters of government administration, funding decisions and decisions by Housing Australia to enter into contracts will be deferred until the outcome of the election is known.

 Information sessions

-Ahead of opening for EOIs, Housing Australia will deliver stakeholder information sessions to provide prospective applicants with an overview of the program objectives, guidelines and the application process.
-State and Territory housing agencies will be available to answer questions about jurisdictional priorities and how applicants can best engage with them.
+Ahead of opening for EOIs, Housing Australia delivered stakeholder information sessions to provide prospective applicants with an overview of the program objectives, guidelines and the application process.
+State and Territory housing agencies were available to answer questions about jurisdictional priorities and how applicants can best engage with them.

 State and Territory Statement of Priorities